zowe/zowe-sdk-sample-scripts/use-cases/run_jcl/README.md

-# Zowe CLI SonarQube Sample
+# Zowe SDK Run JCL Example
 This sample serves as a working example of using Zowe SDK.

 The sample includes a means to execute and check JCL output locally via `npm` scripts and via a Jenkins pipeline.